duymlcoding/NYU_FRE_Notes/courses/FRE_6103/_sources/chapters/chapter02.md

 #### Derivation via "Phantom Payment" and Adjusted Rate

 We can transform a growing perpetuity into a flat perpetuity by adjusting the discount rate.
-Let the "Phantom Payment" be the initial cash flow $C_1$ adjusted for growth?
-No, let's look at the discount factor adjustment.

 The summation is: